Click on an image to see the entire book cover

 "Signing up" is a big deal for us.
 We are developing personal profiles of people who want to serve in vocational missions globally in order to share their interests with potential teams of traditional missionaries located where these vocational missionaries would like to serve.
 Conversely we are developing profiles of missions sites where teams would like to recruit vocational missionaries to work alongside them.

-Pray for the development of this important data base -- and that many would sign up.
+Please pray for the development of this important data base -- and that many would sign up.

 Mission To The World's (MTW's) senior strategy team has approved the start-up of our 501C3 non-profit organization -- The 18.26 Network.
 We project that this will entail a three-year project.
 We have been given sufficient funds (for the first year) from MTW to hire an office assistant who will work approximately 32 hours a week.
 The funds will also cover office set-up and projected legal fees for the non-profit registration.